-The National youth service corps is a one year experience scheme in which the Federal government has set for Nigerians to get mixed and unite as one.
-By posting people from the their original state of origin to other cities.
-What i hear from the older generation of individuals in their 50’s and 60’s are that during their time the programme benefitted them and it was a great experience for them to the extent that some most of them acquired jobs after the service of loyalty to the country.
+The National youth service corps is a one-year experience scheme in which the Federal government has set for Nigerians to get mixed and unite as one.
+By posting people from their original state of origin to other cities.

-The Nigerian senate has once again ruled out the order of the scrapping of NYSC programme as its included in the Nigerian constitution.
-If we as Nigerians must do this programme the government must be ready to change a lot of things, like better equipped facilities, like toilet and bathroom, beds, mattresses, and training because these are part of the problems why coppers refuse to go to camp.
-I did the NYSC programme myself so i know exactly what i am saying.
+The Nigerian Senate has once again ruled out the order of the scrapping of NYSC programme as its included in the Nigerian constitution.
+If we as Nigerians must do this programme the government must be ready to change a lot of things, like better-equipped facilities, like toilet and bathroom, beds, mattresses, and training because these are part of the problems why coppers refuse to go camping.
+I did the NYSC programme myself so I know exactly what I am saying.

 Until the dimensions of NYSC is changed, the citizens would still suffer the same consequences of not getting the job after the programme which is very essential.

 A media consultant ‘Alhaji Isa Hussaini says that “Having Nysc in the constitution is good but the world is evolving and things are changing, we also need to change with the times and amend the constitution in line with the dynamic nature of society he further went on to say that.
 It is better to remove it from the constitution and set up an act of parliament to guide the institution.